codeforamerica/eval_eval/README.md

-# SE EVAL^2
+# EVAL EVAL
-SE Eval^2 (Eval Eval) is a Solutions Engineering and Data Science Discovery Cycle project that aims to assess LLM evaluation libraries and services.
+EVAL EVAL (Eval^2) is a Solutions Engineering and Data Science Discovery Cycle project that aims to assess LLM evaluation libraries and services.
 Here we will implement and compare metrics for a shared AI problem space.
 The chosen problem space is Supplemental Nutrition Assistance Program (SNAP) notice quality analysis.

 Given ten sample SNAP notices this repository produces sample analysis with model and prompt iteration.
 The analysis functions as an input to evaluate.
 Creating domain knowledge of LLM-evaluation frameworks and comparing implementation factors is the goal of the project.
-Creating a SNAP notice analysis tool is not.
+Improving the SNAP notice analysis is only an objective when it enables evaluation.

+The command line tools in this repository add information to a JSON manifest over analysis and evaluation steps.
+The manifest file's components are [represented by Pydantic models](se_eval_eval/schema.py), which allows for easy validation and use with LLMs.
+Contributors should add evaluations to the [experiments directory](experiments) as described below.

 ## How to Contribute
 To contribute to the Discovery Cycle, choose an evaluation and/or telemetry framework and create a script in the "experiments" folder.
 If you'd like, [a template script](experiments/template.py) has been provided for convenience.